Model Context Protocol (MCP) Quick Start Guide

 Of course, we can also test it using `mcp dev sse_web_search.py`.
 Here, it is important to note that the `Transport Type` needs to be changed to `SSE`, and then fill in our local service address below.

-Once everything has been tested and confirmed to be working, we can deploy it to the cloud using a serverless approach.
+Once everything has been tested without issues, we will deploy it to the cloud in a serverless manner.
 Here, we choose Alibaba Cloud's Function Compute service.
-First, we go to the `Functions` menu in Alibaba Cloud's `Function Compute FC 3.0` and click `Create Function` to create our service.
+First, we enter the `Function` menu of Alibaba Cloud's `Function Compute FC 3.0` and click `Create Function` to create our service.
 The address is: https://fcnext.console.aliyun.com/cn-hangzhou/functions

 We choose `Web Function`, and for the runtime environment, we select `Python 10`.
-For the code upload method, you can choose according to your needs; since I only have one Python file, I will directly select `Use Sample Code`, so I can just overwrite my code later.
+The code upload method can be chosen according to everyone's needs.
+Since I only have one Python file, I directly select `Use Sample Code`, so I can just overwrite my code later.
 I keep the startup command and listening port as default (**the port needs to be consistent with the code**).

-For environment variables, you can set the API key used in the code as an environment variable; I will not set it here.
-The final settings are as follows:
+For environment variables, you can set the apikey used in the code as an environment variable, but I will not set it here.
+The final setup screenshot is as follows:

 In the advanced settings, I enabled the logging feature for easier debugging.

-After completing the settings, click create.
-It will redirect to the code editing section, where we can copy our previous code into it.
+After the settings are complete, click create.
+It will redirect to the code editing section, and we can copy our previous code into it.

-Once completed, we need to install the dependencies.
+Once done, we need to install the dependencies.
 We click on `Edit Layer` in the upper right corner.
-By default, there will be a default Flask layer because the initial template uses Flask; we do not need this, so we delete it and add an MCP layer.
-Select `Add Official Public Layer`, then search for `mcp` to find the Python version of the MCP layer, which contains all the dependencies used by MCP.
+By default, there will be a default Flask layer since the initial template uses Flask, but we don't need it here.
+We delete it and add an MCP layer.
+Choose `Add Official Public Layer`, then search for `mcp` to find a Python version of the MCP layer, which contains all the dependencies used by MCP.

-If you have other third-party dependencies, you can search to see if they are available in the public layers; if not, you can create a custom layer by providing a `requirements` list.
-This will not be elaborated further here.
+If you have other third-party dependencies, you can search to see if there are any in the public layers.
+If not, you can build a custom layer yourself.
+Just click here and provide a `requirements` list, which I won't elaborate on here.

-Once all settings are complete, click deploy in the lower right corner.
+Once we have completed all the settings, click the deploy button in the lower right corner.

-Then we return to the code editing page, and click on `Deploy Code` in the upper left corner.
-After a few seconds, it will prompt that the code deployment was successful.
+Then we return to the code editing page.
+At this point, we click on the deploy code in the upper left corner.
+After waiting a second or two, it will prompt that the code deployment was successful.
 At this point, our MCP service has been deployed to the cloud.

-> Update on 20250409: I don't know if the official team saw this article, but now you can directly select `MCP Runtime` during runtime, so you no longer need to manually add the `MCP Layer` in the layers section.
+> Updated on 20250409: I don't know if the official team saw this article, but now you can directly choose `MCP Runtime` during runtime selection, so you no longer need to manually add the `MCP Layer` in the layers section.

 >